 Manchester Airport (MAN) is located in the country of Lancashire, Northern England, and lies approximately 14 km (8.6 miles) southwest of central Manchester.
 Part of the airport extends into Cheshire East, and it is also nearby the suburbs of Ashley, Morley Green, Styal and Wilmslow.
-With close to nineteen million passengers in 2009, Manchester Airport is ranked as the fourth busiest in terms of passenger traffic in the United Kingdom, and the third busiest in terms of total aircraft movements.
-In terms of international passengers, it is currently ranked as the world’s twenty-second busiest airport.
-The airport consists of three large terminal buildings, with all terminals handling domestic and international flights.
+With more than 28 million passengers in 2018, Manchester Airport is ranked as the third busiest in terms of passenger traffic in the United Kingdom, and the third busiest in terms of total aircraft movements.
+In terms of international travel, the airport serves 199 destinations and thirteenth globally for number of destinations served

 Manchester Airport was officially opened for business on the 25 June, 1938 - back then known as the Ringway Airport due to its location at Ringway in Manchester City.
 Its title of Manchester International only came into place from 1972.
 Construction began in 1935 by the Lord Mayor.
 In 1938, a public air display was held to celebrate the opening and it received its first scheduled flight from Amsterdam, which was a Douglas DC-2 operated by KLM.
 Until war was declared, a couple thousand of people continued to use the flights offered by KLM.
 During the war, Ringway Airport was used for both operational flying and training.
 The Parachute Training School RAF mainly used the airport for the training of paratroopers until March 1946, and the airport was also used as a testing ground for over 4,000 aircraft by Fairey Aviation.
 With heavier aircraft now in use, the airport’s original grass runways were seriously damaged, and therefore, two asphalt runways were hastily built.
 After this, a third runway was built, but by the 1950’s, only one was still in operation.
 The war ended, and the first trans-Atlantic schedule began on 28 October 1953, with flights offered by Sabena Belgian World Airlines to New York’s Idlewild, which is today known as the JFK.